CODAIT/dax-schemata/README.md

 To run tests locally, run:

-    $ pip install -U -rrequirements/tox.txt  # If you are inside a virtual environment, conda environment
+    $ pip install -U -r requirements/tox.txt  # If you are inside a virtual environment, conda environment
     $ pip3 install --user -U tox  # If you are outside any virtual environment or conda environment

     # lint tests